mdmahmudulhasan1212/nizum/README.md

 ## 🎯 Career Goals & Future Plans

-- *Short-term:* Focus on building my skills in *system design* and *cloud technologies* to be able to build more scalable and efficient systems.
+- *Short-term:* To be able to create more scalable and effective systems, I want to concentrate on honing my abilities in *system design* and *cloud technologies*.
-- *Mid-term:* Contribute significantly to *open-source projects* and collaborate with like-minded developers on *large-scale* and *innovative* projects.
+- *Mid-term:* Work alongside like-minded developers on *large-scale* and *innovative* projects and make a substantial contribution to *open-source projects*.
-- *Long-term:* Aim to become an expert in *Machine Learning* and *AI* technologies, working on projects that have a *global impact* on society and the environment.
+- *Long-term:* Work on initiatives that have a *global impact* on the environment and society while gaining expertise in *Machine Learning* and *AI* technology.

 ---